Early & Regular Decision

 About 8% of Duke applicants choose to apply Early Decision, and there is an advantage in the admissions process to making that choice.
 In 2012-2013, we admitted 30% of students who applied Early Decision and 10% of students who applied Regular Decision.

-Early Decision applications should be submitted by November 8 (extended due to Common Application challenges for some users).
+Early Decision applications should be submitted by November 1.
 Candidates will be notified of their admission decision by December 15 and should reply to our offer of admission and withdraw all other college applications by January 6.
 Students who submit their financial aid applications by November 15 will receive their need-based financial aid awards along with their acceptance letters.
 Students not accepted in December may have their applications deferred to Regular Decision for further consideration or may be denied admission.

 A full list of Early Decision deadlines and application forms can be found here.